Muhammad-Ashraf9/PD/Web APIs/WebAPIs-Day1.md

 > [!warning] Globalization vs Localization
 >
-> - localization: mini language based on the language of the user
+> - localization: mini language based on the language of the user(chosen according to user settings like arabic language for user that selected arabic for his machine)
-> - globalization: the process of designing and developing a software application that functions for multiple cultures ( having 2 buttons for example in the same page in different languages)
+> - globalization: the process of designing and developing a software application that functions for multiple cultures ( having 2 buttons for example in the same page in different languages)(have different options user can choose from like choosing site language intentionally)

 > [!error] need to edit project file to avoid globalization-invariant error
 >